Skip to main content

 Statue & building

 New York State is a prolific issuer of municipal debt.
-Heavy dependence on the financial services industry persists, but will likely be reduced by expected growth in technology-related jobs.
-As a sovereign entity, the state has a variety of tools at its disposal to maintain fiscal stability, including but not limited to raising taxes, reducing or deferring expenditures, and engaging in short-term borrowing.
+Heavy dependence on the financial services industry persists, and the downstate economy continues to be the state’s growth engine.
+The state has tools to maintain fiscal stability, including raising taxes, reducing or deferring expenditures and engaging in short-term borrowing.
+And reserves sit at record highs after multiple years of better-thananticipated tax receipts, federal stimulus and conservative budgeting.

 New York is a major issuer of municipal bonds

 New York State participates extensively in the municipal market.
-Issuance of new municipal debt in New York State, including state and local issues, registered $48 billion in 2021, according to The Bond Buyer.
-That represented 10% of 2021 issuance nationwide, and made New York State the third largest issuer of municipal debt in the nation in 2021 (behind California and Texas).
+Issuance of new municipal debt in New York State, including state and local issues, registered $42 billion in 2023, according to The Bond Buyer.
+That represented 11% of 2023 issuance nationwide and made New York State the third largest issuer of municipal debt in the nation (trailing California and Texas).
 Such a dependence on the capital markets reduces the risk that New York State would imperil its access to the market by defaulting on any of its debt.
 A rating reduction is more probable than an outright default.

 The state itself issues debt under a variety of programs, including general obligations and dedicated revenue obligations.
 Most New York State debt is well-secured.